SoftwareHeritage/swh-deposit/README.md

 </service>
 ```

-## Deposit Creation: client point of view

-Process of deposit creation:

--> [3] client request(s)

-  - [3.1] server validation
-  - [3.2] server temporary upload

-<- [4] server returns deposit receipt id

-- [5] server injects deposit into archive*

-NOTE: [5] Asynchronously, the server will inject the archive uploaded
-and the associated metadata.

-The image below represents only the communication and creation of a
-deposit:

-{F2403754}

-### [3] client request(s)
+### [3|5] Deposit creation/update

-The client can send a deposit through a series of deposit requests to
+The client can send deposit creation/update through a series of
-multiple endpoints:
+deposit requests to the following endpoints:
 - *collection iri* (COL-IRI) to initialize a deposit
 - *update iris* (EM-IRI, EDIT-SE-IRI) to complete/finalize a deposit

-The deposit can also happens in one request.
+The deposit creation/update can also happens in one request.

 The deposit request can contain:
 - an archive holding the software source code (binary upload)